Magicboomliu/Vowe-Format-Detection/README.md

 * **Lipsync Oculus tools are provided, you can use Native C++ version or the Unity Version.
 Please note that the usage of this API can only run on MacOs,Win64,Android**.

 But the Linux is not supported yet for the reason that the Oculus did not give the source code which makes it hard to compile to .so or .a library.

+### **Lastest:**
+A small dataset annoated by OVRLipSync was provided, both C++ and Python Interface were provided, You can use this dataset for vowel classification using the algorithm you like: Deep Learning, SVM, Decision Tree, etc.